jkondo14/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
+Since cd means change directory, using the cd without the argument did not change the directory and remains in the same directory.
-It was not an error, it did not change the directory due to an empty argument.
+It was not an error since it did not change the directory due to an empty argument.

 **cd with Directory Argument**